 Many companies can write sustainability reports.
 Many suppliers can issue declarations.
 Many advisory firms can identify regulatory exposure.
 The commercial failure appears when a European buyer, procurement team, compliance officer, lender or board asks for proof from the operating chain.

 For companies connected to Brazil, that proof may sit in reverse logistics records, supplier files, custody documents, environmental controls, carbon data, product information or operational archives.
-If those records are fragmented, outdated or not buyer-readable, the risk moves beyond ESG communication.
+When those records are fragmented, outdated or not buyer-readable, the risk moves beyond ESG communication.

 What Villanova ESG does